Skip to main content

 }

-Create a controllers directory in the project root directory, and create a user.go file:
+Create the controllers directory in the project root directory and create the user.go file:

 package controllers